What is Website Security? Importance of Protecting Your Site [2025]

 What is Website Security?

-Website Security is the process that includes techniques & methods used to defend a website against various security risks and weaknesses.
+Website Security is a process that includes techniques & methods used to defend a website against various security risks and weaknesses.
 It includes

 1. Data Security,